ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : char = 'a'
 ```

 In the standard library, both are defined using pattern matching.
-Here is how a function extracts the third component of the product of four types:
+Here is how a function extracts the third element of the product of four types:
 ```ocaml
 # let f x = match x with (a, b, c, d) -> c;;
 val f : 'a * 'b * 'c * 'd -> 'c = <fun>